Poikilos/KivyRecycleViewExamples/readme.md

         # ^ doesn't work (the form is blank)
         # itemrow = ItemRow()
         # self.rv.attach_recycleview(itemrow)
-        # ^ "AttributeError: 'KeyedView' object has no attribute
-        #   'attach_recycleview'"
-        #   (site above says "Associates a RecycleViewBehavior with
-        #   this instance.
-It is stored in recycleview.")
 ```
+- `screen.size = ListProperty(screen.size)`: "ValueError: ItemScreen.size must be a list or a tuple type"
+- `bgRect.bind(size=screen.size.setter('size'))`: "AttributeError: 'kivy.graphics.vertex_instructions.Rectangle' object has no attribute 'bind'"
+- `self.rv.attach_recycleview(itemrow)`: "AttributeError: 'KeyedView' object has no attribute 'attach_recycleview'"
+  - <https://kivy.org/doc/stable/api-kivy.uix.recycleview.views.html> says "Associates a RecycleViewBehavior with this instance.
+It is stored in recycleview."

+TLDR: The above code doesn't work.
+Use the included python files instead to fix the error messages that are noted in this readme for the purpose of you finding this document.
+See the top of this document for more information on the exact fixes.